Russian missiles kill at least 23 in Ukraine, wound over 100

 Margarita Simonyan, head of the state-controlled Russian television network RT, said on her messaging app channel that military officials told her a building in Vinnytsia was targeted because it housed Ukrainian “Nazis.”

-Ukrainian President Volodymyr Zelenskyy accused Russia of intentionally aiming missiles at civilians.
+Ukrainian President Volodymyr Zelenskyy accused Russia of intentionally aiming missiles at civilians and repeated his call for Russia to be declared a state sponsor of terrorism.
 The strike happened as government officials from about 40 countries met in The Hague, Netherlands, to discuss coordinating investigations and prosecutions of potential war crimes committed in Ukraine.

-“Every day Russia is destroying the civilian population, killing Ukrainian children, directing missiles at civilian objects.
-Where there is no military (target).
-What is it if not an open act of terrorism?”
-Zelenskyy wrote on Telegram.
+“No other country in the world represents such a terrorist threat as Russia,” Zelenskyy said in his nightly video address.
+“No other country in the world allows itself every day to use cruise missiles and rocket artillery to destroy cities and ordinary human life.”

+He called for creating a mechanism for confiscating Russian assets around the world and using them to compensate the victims of “Russian terror.”

 Ukrainian Interior Minister Denys Monastyrsky echoed Zelenskyy, calling the missile attack a “war crime” intended to intimidate Ukrainians while the country’s forces hold out in the east.